johntiger1/multimodal_fairness/README.md

 Text model is run inside the `new_allen_nlp` folder:
 `https://github.com/johntiger1/multimodal_fairness/tree/master/src/models/new_allen_nlp`

+At a high level this is a CNNEncoder.

 ## Tabular
-Tabular model is the underlying 2017 paper.
+Tabular model is the underlying 2019 *Nature* paper.
+This is a channel-wise LSTM classifier.

 ## Ensemble
-Ensemble is a sklearn on the outputs of the text and tabular model.
+Ensemble is a sklearn (logistic regression) on the outputs of the text and tabular model.

 # Fairness
 Bulk of fairness code is: `https://github.com/johntiger1/multimodal_fairness/tree/master/mimic3models/fair_postprocess.py`